Winter family fun at Greenway

 Exploring the garden

-The woodland garden is perfect for an winter walk.
+The woodland garden is perfect for a winter walk.
 Crunching through leaves, walking through tall grasses and bamboo, and splashing in muddly puddles all keep kids entertained.
+Fancy a game of soft ball tennis?
+You'll find the tennis court complete with soft-ball tennis ready and waiting for you.
 From the Boathouse you could count the boats on the river, which is always bustling with activity; trawlers, river cruises, a paddle steamer and kayakers can regularly be seen.
 It's also a great place to watch wildlife, such as the occasional seal in the river.
-The Battery is complete with cannon, which always captures little-one's imaginations.
+The Battery is complete with cannon, which captures little-one's imaginations.

 Meeting Father Christmas

-On Saturday 2, 9 and 16 December Father Christmas will be setting up a grotto by the Aga in the cosy House Kitchen.
-He'll be greeting children and sharing out presents from his sack, and his helpers will be telling festive stories. £3 child (normal admission prices apply).
+On Saturday 8, 15 and 22 December, Father Christmas will be setting up a grotto at Greenway.
+He'll be greeting children and sharing out keepsake gifts from his sack, and his helpers will be telling festive stories. £5 child (normal admission prices apply).